What does a snow fall mean for me?

 What do I do if my mailbox is hit by the plow?

-Properly placed mailboxes that are hit by the plow (not snow/ice/debris that comes off the plow blade) need to be reported to Public Works, call 837-3050 or email.
+Properly placed mailboxes that are hit by the plow (not snow/ice/debris that comes off the plow blade) need to be reported to Public Works, please call 837-3050 or email.
 Crews will come out and inspect the damaged mailbox and do a temporary fix if possible.
 If the mailbox can not be fixed, a temporary mailbox will be delivered so you can continue to receive mail at your location.
 In the spring, when the ground is thawed, all damaged mailboxes will be repaired or replaced by city crews.
 Residents have the option of repairing or replacing the mailbox themselves and being reimbursed up to $100 (must have receipts).

 For additional information